 With that in mind, none of the following elements we frequently see on a website home page will help to deliver that message…

 Image Scrollers – typically a number of large images that rotate at the top of the home page.
 These are distracting, significantly slow-down the page load speed and above all, fail to deliver a concise, single message.
-These scrollers are also a nightmare to view on a mobile device, and those devices account for 60% of UK web browsing.
+These scrollers are also a nightmare to view on a mobile device, and those devices account for more than 60% of UK web browsing.

 Facebook or Twitter Feeds – do you think your customers came to your website to read your Tweets or latest Facebook status?
-And if a visitor does click one of your messages, they’ll be taken to Facebook or Twitter from where they’re likely not to return once they’re distracted by a new friend request, a status update, a private message, etc.
+And if a visitor does click one of your messages, they’ll be taken to Facebook or Twitter from where they’re likely never to return once they’re distracted by a new friend request, a status update, a private message, etc.

 Indulgent Copy – you can’t ‘sell’ your business on your home page so why try?
 Assuming the home page is the first page your visitor lands, their initial focus will be on solving THEIR problem.
 They don’t really care about your “Excellent Customer Service” or who else you sell to.
 They might investigate those elements AFTER they’ve established that you can firstly deliver a solution that fits their needs.